 With a fragment of love and attraction still felt by both of you, your relationship may just require a bit of polishing to reboot and get back on track.
 I cannot stress enough the importance of putting in the effort to save your relationship, if and only if, you both have some crumb of attraction left for your partner.
 To fix and revive your once-felt attraction and devotion, both partners must feel (and want) some potential hope for love revival.

-So how do you know if your relationship still has some underlying and mutual love left in it?
+So how do you know if your relationship still has some underlying and mutual love left in it or how to save a marriage that is falling apart?
 You take the “Dang Factor” test, which consists of two questions:

 Question 1: If, after you had split up, you were to see your ex-partner walk, hand in hand, into a restaurant with a new love interest, how would you feel?

 Before you answer that question, take note: the first “Dang Factor” rule explicitly states that you cannot have it both ways.
 In other words, you can’t say you aren’t attracted to or interested in being with your partner and at the same time say seeing them with someone else would send you into a jealous rage.
 Remember, either you feel the magnetism or you don’t.
 Even a fragment of attraction is still an attraction.

 Question 2: How do you feel when your partner touches you?